Open Access Dissertation

 My doctoral dissertation will include a translation of Teodoro Torres's novel La patria perdida, accompanied by a scholarly introduction which will help the reader situate the text in its proper socio-historical context in addition to an introduction which discusses the theoretical principles used to address many important obstacles faced when rendering a translation of Torres's Spanish-language source text into the English target language which is both faithful and beautiful.

 Because Luis Alfaro is part of the landed bourgeoisie, his narrated experience creates a context to explore different class assumptions within the Mexican-American immigrant community as well as documenting the heterogeneous composition of the community itself.
 Likewise, the fact that much of the narrative takes place in Missouri, rather than the American Southwest, means that La patria perdida, first published in 1935, is one of the first works of fiction to document Mexican-American immigrant experiences in the Midwest.

 Finally, because the novel concludes with Alfaro's successful transition to the United States or "el México de Afuera," Teodoro Torres's La patria perdida is an interesting work to explore the construction of national identity formation, as well as post-national and border theory within a critical framework, like that provided by Benedict Anderson in his work, Imagined Communities.

 Brammer, Ethriam Cash, "La patria perdida o imaginada: translating teodoro torres in "el mexico de afuera"" (2011).
 Wayne State University Dissertations.
-Paper 367.
+367.